-- 2 Tb. pure maple syrup (or honey)
+- 2 tablespoon pure maple syrup (or honey)

-- 1 c. buttermilk, milk, or water (milk products make for a more tender pancake)
+- 1 cup buttermilk, milk, water, or non-dairy milk (milk products make for a more tender pancake)

-- Combine buckwheat, oats, cinnamon, baking powder, soda, and salt in a medium bowl.
+- Combine buckwheat flour, oats, cinnamon, baking powder, soda, and salt in a medium bowl.

 - In a separate small bowl or 2-cup glass measuring cup, mix the egg yolk, syrup, butter, and buttermilk together.